joelparkerhenderson/git-commit-message/README.md

 ## Continue with a longer description

-For the longer description lines a.k.a. message body:
+Continue with a longer description a.k.a. message body:

- * If you want to write more, then add a blank line after the title, and write as much as you want.
+ * Add a blank line after the summary line, then write as much as you want.

  * Use up to 72 characters per line for typical text for word wrap.